-- (1) Expert evaluation shall be requested in writing by the Prosecutor or Court.
-The request shall indicate the facts in regard of which the evaluation is conducted. - (2) If there is a specialized institution for performing the particular kind of expert evaluation, or if the expert evaluation could be performed by a state body, such expert evaluation, especially if it is complicated, shall as a rule be assigned to that institution or body.
-The institution or body shall name one or more specialists who will make the expert evaluation.
+- (1) Expert evaluation shall be requested in writing by the prosecutor or court.
+The request shall indicate the facts in respect of which the evaluation will be conducted. - (2) If there is a specialized institution for performing the particular kind of expert evaluation, or if the expert evaluation could be performed by a state body, such expert evaluation, especially if it is complicated, shall, as a general rule, be assigned to that institution or body.
+The institution or body shall appoint one or more specialists who will make the expert evaluation.